HAAS Alert raises $5M seed round to scale its automotive collision prevention system – TechCrunch

 “All that is needed to add Safety Cloud alerts to a vehicle is a software update to receive data via the vehicle’s existing telematics capabilities and display driver alerts in the infotainment screen and/or instrument cluster,” Agulnek said.
 “We are working on a project right now with a car manufacturer where it took less than a week to implement alerts inside their vehicles.”

-Computations are done either in the cloud or on the edge of the chips inside the hardware, which means the alerting logic can reside in HAAS Alert’s cloud, in a vehicle OEM’s cloud, in the vehicle’s head unit or a hybrid multi-location architecture, according to Agulnek.
+Computations are done either in the cloud or on the edge of the chips inside the hardware, which means the alerting logic can reside in HAAS Alert’s cloud, in a vehicle OEM’s cloud, in the vehicle’s head unit or a hybrid multilocation architecture, according to Agulnek.

 A fleet management platform, the Situational Awareness Dashboard, comes standard with the Safety Cloud and is designed to enable coordinating agencies across jurisdictions to work together.
 HAAS Alert also includes potential add-ons for specific industries.
 For example, responder-to-responder (R2R) features a set of lights attached inside a vehicle that sends notifications to responders when other Safety Cloud-equipped vehicles are in active response mode and approaching the same intersection.
 FleetFusion allows customers to integrate real-time data from Safety Cloud into internal dashboards, third-party applications and traffic management centers.

-Note: This article has been updated to reflect new information from HAAS alert of the number of vehicle manufacturers that include Safety Cloud standard on fleet vehicles.